Landscape Lighting for Thailand Homes

 - Back lighting: Create beautiful silhouettes or shadows by placing object of interest in front of a lit surface to reveal their shape and form while decreasing texture and eliminate detail.
 For eye catching effect, angle the light against a wall or fence behind the item.
 Put light source at ground level; use flood light, spot lights, or in-ground fixtures.

-- Grazing light: Position recessed directional light source 6 to 8 inches away from a wall or tree and aim the light downward to bring out its texture for a dramatic visual effect.
+- Grazing light: Position recessed directional light source 6 to 8 inches away from a wall or tree.
+Aim the light downward to bring out its texture for a dramatic visual effect.

 - Pond lighting: Give your garden pond a glow by using a submersible accent lights.